fstudio/clangbuilder/ReadMe.md

 >VisualStudio 2017

-You can run ClangbuilderUI, select Arch, Configuration and other options. after click `Building Now`
+You can run ClangbuilderUI, select Arch, Configuration and other options. after click `Building`

 ## ClangbuilderUI